jefferislab/NBLAST_figures/README.md

 This repository contains the [knitr](http://yihui.name/knitr/) documents used to make the figure panels for [Costa et al. (2014) NBLAST: Rapid, sensitive comparison of neuronal structure and construction of neuron family databases](http://dx.doi.org/10.1101/006346).

-Watch a video demo [here](http://youtu.be/KaCkZKPaDgE).
+Watch a video demo of how to run code [here](http://youtu.be/KaCkZKPaDgE).
+Read on for the details.

 ## Prerequisites
-All of our analysis uses the statistical programming environment, R, for which RStudio is a convenient cross-platform IDE.
+All of our analysis uses the statistical programming environment, R. RStudio is a convenient cross-platform IDE with excellent support for authoring [R Markdown](http://rmarkdown.rstudio.com/) documents, which combine text written in markdown with embedded R code chunks.

 1. Install R from http://www.r-project.org/ (you need at least R 3.0.2, latest R recommended)
 2. Install RStudio from http://www.rstudio.com